-The multiferroic material was a material that shows ferroic properties which implied that it can be both ferroelectric and ferromagnetic.
-The carrier for ferroelectric properties was bismuth oxide (Bi_2O_3) while the carrier for ferromagnetic properties was ferrite (Fe_2O_3) .
+The multiferroic material is a material that shows ferroic properties which implied that it can be both ferroelectric and ferromagnetic.
+The carrier for ferroelectric properties is bismuth oxide (Bi2O3) while the carrier for ferromagnetic properties is ferrite (Fe2O3).
 Multiferroic materials can be grouped into single-phase compounds and composites.
-Bismuth ferrite $(BiFeO_3)$ was one of the multi-ferrous material in the perovskite form of ABO3.
-Perovskite was a material which had the ABX3 shape.
-Perovskite material had a cubic structure with Pm-3m symmetry.
-The cubic symmetry was easy to distort due to the ionized structure of various elements.
-The crystal structures results from the distortion of the cubic structure were tetragonal, orthorhombic, monoclinic, and rhombohedral.
-The perovskite structure was strong and able to rotate the bond angles to accommodate a variety of cations.
-In general, perovskite was a metal oxide which had the general formula of ABO3 where A was the block metal ions of s, d or f while B was the transition metal ions so that the total charge of ions A and B was +6 in order to maintain the balance of the oxygen charge, which amounts to -6 carried by the three oxygen ions.
+Bismuth ferrite (BiFeO3) is one of the multi-ferrous material in the perovskite form of ABO3.
+Perovskite is a material with the ABX3 shape.
+Perovskite material has a cubic structure with Pm-3m symmetry.
+The cubic symmetry is easy to distort due to the ionized structure of various elements.
+The crystal structures results from the distortion of the cubic structure are tetragonal, orthorhombic, monoclinic, and rhombohedral.
+The perovskite structure is strong and able to rotate the bond angles to accommodate a variety of cations.
+In general, perovskite is a metal oxide with the general formula of ABO3 where A is the block metal ions of s, d or f while B is the transition metal ions so that the total charge of ions A and B is +6 in order to maintain the balance of the oxygen charge, which amounts to -6 carried by the three oxygen ions.

-The BiFeO3 material properties can change through doping on Bi and Fe materials.
-The choice of doping material for the BiFeO3 multiferroic material was intended as an engineering effort to have better properties and to be suited with the application of the material.
-The element to be doped at the Bi site should be an ions with charge 3+ such as such as Nd and Y or ions with charge 2+ such as Ca and Zn[1,2].
-It was also reported that the BiFeO3 can be doped at Fe site with transition metal such as Zn, Cu, and Mn[3,4].
+The $BiFeO_3$ material properties can change through doping on Bi and Fe materials.
+The choice of doping material for the $BiFeO_3$ multiferroic material was intended as an engineering effort to have better properties and to be suited with the application of the material.
+The element to be doped at the Bi site should be an ions with charge 3+ such as such as Nd and Y or ions with charge 2+ such as Ca and Zn [1,2].
+It was also reported that the BiFeO3 can be doped at Fe site with transition metal such as Zn, Cu, and Mn [3,4].
 The synthesis of BiFeO3 material can be made through the solid-state reaction and sol-gel techniques.
-The synthesis using sol-gel technique requires the basic ingredients of bismuth nitrate, iron nitrate and citric acid was added to obtained plus as ingredients to produced gel[5,6].
-Research on thermal properties reported that the TGA test for BiFeO3 material which synthesized through the sol-gel method with addition tartaric acid as fuel, the mass drop occurred at temperatures of 150°C[7].
-Research on electrical properties reported that the effect of Sm, La, and Mn doped BiFeO3 can reduce the dielectric constant value[8,9,10].
+The synthesis using sol-gel technique requires the basic ingredients of bismuth nitrate, iron nitrate and citric acid was added to obtained plus as ingredients to produced gel [5,6].
+Research on thermal properties reported that the TGA test for BiFeO3 material which synthesized through the sol-gel method with addition tartaric acid as fuel, the mass drop occurred at temperatures of $150^{\circ}$ C [7].
+Research on electrical properties reported that the effect of Sm, La, and Mn doped BiFeO3 can reduce the dielectric constant value [8,9,10].